arturocastillo95/SeatMap-JS/README.md

   - **Numbers**: Numeric labels (1, 2, 3...)
   - **Letters**: Alphabetic labels (A, B, C...
 Z, AA, AB...)
   - **Position**: Toggle left and/or right side labels independently
+- **Align Rows**: Three alignment options for horizontal row positioning:
+  - **Align Left**: Align all rows to the left edge
+  - **Align Center**: Center all rows horizontally
+  - **Align Right**: Align all rows to the right edge
+  - **Smart Gap Preservation**: When seats are deleted, alignment maintains original grid spacing (treats missing seats as if they're still there)
+  - Works after editing seats in Edit Seats mode to realign rows with gaps
 - **Rotation**: Slider (-180° to 180°) to rotate the entire section with reset button
 - **Curve**: Slider (0-100) to create stadium-style curved seating with intelligent limits:
   - Maintains constant seat-to-seat spacing along the arc